 Yes, I started introducing ocean recycled plastic in early 2018.
 Back then, ocean plastic didn’t have the buzz about it does now.
 I saw it as a distinct competitive edge over our competition.
 Not only were our clients getting premium custom-made caps, that they could order in low volume – they also had an extra USP in the sustainable message.

 How does the production process work?
 What’s the technology?

-The fabrics we use are made in exactly the same way as normal fabrics; except we use recycled sources.
-Working with credible clean up initiatives, that interlink with recycling centres, that follow to yarn mills and then fabric mills, provides a liner system that’s traceable and adaptive to creating new options for fabric blends.
-However, a great deal of quality control is required, so we work with the factories on the creation in fabric blends, that ultimately have to work for the products we produce.
+The fabrics we use are made in the same way as ordinary fabrics; except we use recycled sources.
+Working with credible cleanup initiatives, that interlink with recycling centres, that follow to yarn mills and then fabric mills, provides a liner system that’s traceable and adaptive to creating new options for fabric blends.
+However, a great deal of quality control is required, so we work with the factories on the creation of fabric blends, that ultimately have to work for the products we produce.
 The cap was a classic example.
 Traditionally, caps are made from 100% cotton, the fabric we use is 65% recycled ocean 35% organic cotton.
-The amount of cotton in the weave, gave it just the right feel, but the 65% recycled polyester gave the fabric a huge sustainability injection, without impacting quality.
-It’s a win win for consumers and the environment.
+The amount of cotton in the weave gave it just the right feel, but the 65% recycled polyester gave the fabric a huge sustainability injection, without impacting quality.
+It’s a win-win for consumers and the environment.

 Where do you source your plastic and materials?

 We make most of our apparel products in Spain and Portugal.
 In my opinion, Spain makes some of the best quality fabrics in the world.
 This also is where the collection and clean up initiatives operate.
 By being in Europe also helps from a regulation and certification point of view.
 We now work with a great operation out of Vietnam, that has the same sustainable story, with the added bonus that it supports the local communities.
 It allows them to collect plastic waste and essentially get paid for it.

 Is it true everything is measure in plastic bottles?